MicrosoftDocs/azure-docs/articles/media-services/latest/filters-dynamic-manifest-overview.md

 ---
 # Filters and dynamic manifests

-When delivering your content to customers (streaming live events or video-on-demand) your client might need more flexibility than what's described in the default asset's manifest file.
+When delivering your content to customers (streaming Live events or Video on Demand) your client might need more flexibility than what's described in the default asset's manifest file.
 Azure Media Services enables you to define account filters and asset filters for your content.

 Filters are server-side rules that allow your customers to do things like: